SCANNING PROBE MICROSCOPY

 developed with our collaborators in Bristol University (Prof. W. Schwarzacher) uses both tunnelling and conductive atomic force probes.

-We have modules to perform measurements under controlled atmosphere, electrochemical environment and at high temperature.
+We have modules to perform measurements under controlled atmosphere, electrochemical environment, laser illumination and at high temperature.

 MOLECULAR WIRES SYNTHESIS